gregallensworth/MobileMapStarter/README.md

 Swap out splash screens and icons.
 See splash.png and icon.png, then the splash/ and icons/ folders.

-Now start customizing HTML (index.html), CSS (index.css), and JavaScript code (index.js)
+Now start customizing HTML (index.html), CSS (index.css), and JavaScript code (index.js), and start swapping out icons and other graphics under the img/ folder.

 BUGS / TODO / WISHES
 ================

 * Add a Bing geocoder, or an onboard geocoder.
+Or even both, and check the network state to decide...